King's College London

-What did you do while on the vacation scheme?
+What did a day on the vacation scheme look like?

 Which were the most enjoyable – and most challenging – aspects of the scheme?